Developer-Club-WMU/WelcomeToSystemsCommunity/README.md

 - Gain hands-on experience with virtualization tools such as Docker, Kubernetes, KVM, and Hypervisors

 ## 2. Cloud Computing and Administration
-In this track, you’ll explore how applications and services are deployed in the cloud.
+<p align="justify">In this track, you’ll explore how applications and services are deployed in the cloud.
 Topics include virtual machines, container orchestration, scaling infrastructure, and managing cloud resources.
-You’ll also get hands-on experience with automation tools, cloud-native services, and the best practices needed to administer cloud environments efficiently.
+You’ll also get hands-on experience with automation tools, cloud-native services, and the best practices needed to administer cloud environments efficiently.</p>

 ### Learning Outcomes:
 - Learn how cloud infrastructure is provisioned, managed, and scaled